InserirAquiNome/crypto/full_node.md

 But I am receiving a full blockchain that is pruned after 600M.
 It started from the beginning of the blockchain and goes until the current block.
 Now I am at 57% of blockchain and I think that this blocks are still not full.
 So it will not put a lot of load on the computer for now.
 Maybe around 75% I will see some increase on my system load.
 Let's see at happens until then.

 I could be doing this in a different way.
 I already have a full blockchain on my personal computer.
-I could just copy that blockchain to the RPi3 I think it would be faster.
+I could just copy that blockchain to the RPi3 and I think doing that would be faster.
 But I prefer to test this like if this was my only hardware available for my full node.
 And for that I will sync the all blockchain.